-It was probably during this time that he married the daughter of a Dakota Sioux Chief Wahpasha, who was known as Marpiyarotowin “Grey Cloud”.
+It was probably during this time that he married the daughter of a Dakota Sioux Chief Wahpasha, who was known as Marpiyarotowin “Grey Cloud.”
 The couple would have one daughter in about 1793.
 He often lived among the Sioux in Iowa and Minnesota.

-In 1804, Aird joined into a partnership agreement with Robert Dickson, Allen C. Wilmot, and Jacob Franks which soon became the Robert Dickson and Company.
+In 1804, Aird joined a partnership agreement with Robert Dickson, Allen C. Wilmot, and Jacob Franks, which soon became the Robert Dickson and Company.
 These traders hoped to protect their interests in Louisiana Territory, which had become American in 1803.
-In 1805, the company assigned Aird to the command of a trading venture up the Missouri River from St Louis, Missouri.
+In 1805, the company assigned Aird to command a trading venture up the Missouri River from St Louis, Missouri.
 As Aird and his men descended the Mississippi River, en route to St Louis, Aird met Zebulon Pike.
 Aird made such a good impression on Pike that he recommended him to James Wilkinson, then governor of Louisiana Territory.

 Though he was American, during the War of 1812, he sided with the British probably because of his long association with Robert Dickson.
 However, it appears that he took no direct part in military action.

-In 1814-15 he wintered on the Minnesota River where he nearly starved.
+In 1814-15 he wintered on the Minnesota River, where he nearly starved.
 Afterward, he continued to make his headquarters in Prairie du Chien.
 From 1816 to 1819, he principally traded for the American Fur Company.

-At the age of 61, he died in Prairie du Chien, Wisconsin on February 27, 1819.
+At 61, he died in Prairie du Chien, Wisconsin, on February 27, 1819.